Is Haaland the 'final piece' in Man City jigsaw?

 "For so long, City had been playing without that focal striker.
 There is no doubt he is seen as the final piece in the jigsaw to take them over the line in the Champions League."

-Only eight Premier League forwards have scored 30 goals or more in a league campaign - Andy Cole, Shearer (three times), Kevin Phillips, Thierry Henry, Cristiano Ronaldo, Robin van Persie, Luis Suarez and Mohamed Salah - but if Haaland continues on his present trajectory that target is well within reach.
+Only eight forwards have scored 30 goals or more in a Premier League campaign - Andy Cole, Shearer (three times), Kevin Phillips, Thierry Henry, Cristiano Ronaldo, Robin van Persie, Luis Suarez and Mohamed Salah - but if Haaland continues on his present trajectory that target is well within reach.

 At this rate Haaland will also reach the 18 Premier League goals scored by his father Alf Inge by 20 October when City face Arsenal.